Will I Have To Pay Capital Gains Tax on Property?

 Own more than one property?
 You might be able to lower or eliminate your CGT bill by nominating it as your man residence.
 While this might sound easy, the rules governing this are fairly strict.
 So you’ll need to ask your adviser if and how to do this.

 As basic rate taxpayers pay lower CGT, if you pay tax at a higher rate but your spouse is a basic rate taxpayer, you might be able to lower your bill by transferring all or part of the property into your spouse’s name.

 Ask your adviser if you can take advantage of this idea and the best way to use both of your allowances.

 If you used to live in the property, but now rent part or all of it out, then, you may be able to claim letting relief.
 While this doesn’t apply to buy-to-let property, it does lower your CGT bill.

 Letting relief is complex and is likely to change in 2020, so it’s best to seek advice.

-Capital gains tax is a complex subject, which only applies in a few circumstances.
+Capital gains tax on property is a complex subject, which only applies in a few circumstances.
 Remember if you’re unsure about CGT, then seek professional advice.

-However, be wary of anyone who tries to sell a secret scheme to eliminate it as it’s likely it not legal and could end up costing you more.
+However, be wary of anyone who tries to sell a secret scheme to eliminate capital gains tax on property as it’s likely it not legal and could end up costing you more.